Foreign Minister Yair Lapid named former lawmaker Asaf Zamir as Israel's consul general in New York on Tuesday.

 Lapid said last week that Israel must change the way it deals with U.S. Democrats, who he said had been abandoned by Netanyahu.
 "The Republicans are important to us, but not just them.
 We find ourselves, as you well know, facing a Democratic White House, a Democratic Senate and a Democratic Congress," Lapid told Israeli diplomats.
 "And these Democrats are angry."

-- Charting path to Prime Minister’s Office, Lapid seeks to restore the Foreign Ministry’s status
+- Charting Path to Premiership, Lapid Seeks to Restore the Foreign Ministry's Status

 Zamir joined the last government as a member of Kahol Lavan, ultimately resigning in October, citing lack of trust in Netanyahu and his leadership.
 He did not run on Kahol Lavan's slate in the following election.